-If you’re facing an issue with mental health and/or substance use addiction, we’re here to help.
-Mercy’s behavioral health team, which includes psychiatrists, psychologists, therapists, counselors, physicians and nurses, provides the tools and support necessary to diagnose a range of mental health issues.
-They understand the problems you’re facing and can tailor personalized treatments to your needs.
+If you’re facing an issue with mental health and substance use addiction, we’re here to help.
+Mercy’s behavioral health team, which includes psychiatrists, psychologists, therapists, counselors, physicians, and nurses, provides the tools and support necessary to diagnose, treat and manage various mental health issues.
+We understand your problems and can tailor personalized treatments to your needs.

-We also provide confidential evaluations for anyone who has a concern about psychiatric health, behavioral health or addiction.
-These evaluations are available daily during normal business hours in our clinics.
+Mercy provides confidential evaluations for anyone concerned about psychiatric health, behavioral health, or addiction.
+These evaluations are available daily during regular business hours in our Mercy clinics.

-Mercy offers psychological testing provided by licensed psychologists or other specialized mental health professionals.
-These tests may help your provider determine the best course of treatment for your mental health issue.
+Mercy offers psychological testing that licensed psychologists and other specialized mental health professionals provide.
+These tests may help your provider determine the best treatment for your mental health issue.
 The psychological tests may include clinical interviews, Intellectual Functioning (IQ) assessments, personality assessments, and behavioral assessments.

 Mercy offers a variety of Intensive Outpatient Programs (IOPs) and Partial Hospitalization Programs (PHPs) for substance use and other behavioral health disorders.
 Not all chemical dependency programs are available in every community, but your Mercy behavioral health professional can help connect you with the best program for your situation and location.

-Intensive Outpatient Programs (IOPs) – IOPs can be a good option for patients who want to live at home and don’t require detoxification or round-the-clock supervision.
+Intensive outpatient programs IOPs can be a good option for patients who want to live at home and don’t require detoxification or round-the-clock supervision.
 IOPs let you continue with your daily life.
 IOPs typically involve 15-25 hours weekly of individual or group therapy.

-Partial Hospitalization Programs (PHPs) – Participants in Mercy’s PHPs live at home but commute to a treatment center up to five days a week.
+Participants in Mercy partial hospitalization programs live at home but commute five days a week to a treatment center.
 PHP is recommended for those who may still need some detoxification services, especially if they take medication to detoxify.
 Detoxification services often require staff supervision and guidance.

-Mercy offers support groups in many communities based on needs and availability.
-You might find it helpful to also pursue programs and resources offered through reputable mental health agencies such as:
+Mercy offers mental health support groups in many communities based on needs and availability.
+You might find it helpful also to pursue programs and resources offered through reputable mental health agencies such as:

 At Mercy, we offer comprehensive mental health services to diagnose and treat a full range of behavioral health conditions, including: